shriniwas-devops/-mrdevops_nexus_helm_cicd_app/README.md

 ***Want to create this Project by your own then Follow these project steps***

 *** Installation Part***
-***Stage-01 : Install Jenkins server and installed some plugin like docker pipeline, sonarqube scanner sonarqube  gerit
+***Stage-01 : Install Jenkins server and installed some plugin like docker pipeline, sonarqube scanner sonarqube  gerit , k8s continous deploy plugin